ynaroditsky/OmniAssist/README.md

     "voiceFlag": "N",
     "history": [
         {
+            "type": "previousSummary",
+            "content": {
+                "summary": "The customer is from old money Clifton, VA family, but he is really annoying.
+For the last 30 minutes he has been bragging about his car collection"
+            }
+        },
+        {
             "type": "questionResponse",
             "content": {
-                "question": "Can I order car with a custom color?", "response": "Sure, sir!
+                "question": "Can I order car with a custom color and gold ash tray?", "response": "Sure, sir!
 You can do it!"
             }
         }